Technological Skills in Legal Practice

 Registration: Online Here

-John Cinti, Member of Rizzo & Darnall’s Insurance and Litigation Practices Groups, will join with an esteemed panel of legal professionals to present Technological Skills in Legal Practice in conjunction with the National Business Institute on Thursday, November 14, 2019 in Mount Laurel, NJ.
+John Cinti, Member of Reger Rizzo & Darnall’s Insurance and Litigation Practices Groups, will join with an esteemed panel of legal professionals to present Technological Skills in Legal Practice in conjunction with the National Business Institute on Thursday, November 14, 2019 in Mount Laurel, NJ.

 Using technology correctly can help you practice more efficiently, serve clients more effectively and create more hours in your day.
 Using it incorrectly can cause you to lose your competitive edge and expose you to potential liability.
 This full-day program will focus on teaching attendees how their technologies can work for them, not against them.